-Note: The below information relates to clients whose job listing sites were implemented prior to August 2021.
+Note: The below information relates to clients whose Personalised Job Pages (then Job Listing sites) were implemented prior to August 2021.

 The following information has been written for a technical audience.

 Commonly, a corporate careers home page will be hosted internally on your corporate website, for example: www.<clientname>.com/careers.
 This page may contain links to other content pages such as How to apply, Benefits of working with us and so on.

 However, when implementing PageUp, portions of the careers website may be hosted by PageUp, namely Job search, Job alert and Existing applicant login.
 It is technically not possible for these parts of the website to also sit under www.<clientname>.com/careers as they are on PageUp servers, not yours.